KESDuck/sim/readme.md

 # Usage:
+This application is a robot vision system that integrates a camera, robot arm, and user interface for precise operations like screw insertion.
+It consists of multiple components that communicate through message protocols, and it features a homography-based calibration system to convert camera coordinates to robot coordinates.

 ## Ideal operation (happy path)
 1. hardware setup: feeder is set to the correct screw diameter using precision stairs.
 Add screws to the feeder (or vibratory feeder)